 Saint Thomas Aquinas assures us that Purgatory is more “medicinal” than “vindictive.”
 God doesn’t “punish” us for our venial sins but offers corrective suffering that can purify our love for Him.
 So I consider it logical that there is a proportion between the gravity of the sin and the intensity of the suffering.
 Saint Thomas never quantified this, but in the Middle Ages they were fascinated with numbers when mathematics was flourishing.
 It was more natural for ordinary people to quantify the severity of sin according to the length of the penance imposed upon confession.

-In the 11th century, the monks of the famous Abbey of Cluny (France) dedicated November 2nd for the prayer of their deceased members and benefactors; already by the 13th century, the custom of praying on that day for “the faithful departed” had spread to the entire Church.
+In the 11th century, the monks of the famous Abbey of Cluny (France) dedicated November 2nd for the prayer of their dead members and benefactors.
+Already by the 13th century, the custom of praying on that day (Day of the Dead) for “the faithful departed” had spread to the entire Church.
 But, ultimately, the existing information on purgatory in the Holy Catholic Church is relatively uncertain.

 After having led you through this brief tour of the Church’s history, I now wish to tell you about what Our Lady of Guadalupe granted me one day.
 This happened to me when I, Jesé Retoño, addressed her in a prayer or petition, which I had sent to her via my brother Saul, who was lying on his death bed.

 (Note: I have decided to change my brother’s real name to a fictitious one, and thus in this way, avoid having any of my family members worry; but the story is the same and it’s completely true.)